Student Services and Responsibilities

 As with all members of the university community, the university requires students to conduct themselves honestly and responsibly, and to respect the rights of others.
 Conduct that unreasonably interferes with the learning environment or that violates the rights of others is prohibited by the standards and guidelines described in university regulation and UAF rules and procedures, collectively referred to as the Student Code of Conduct, or code.
 Students and student organizations will be responsible for ensuring that they and their guests comply with the code while on property owned or controlled by the university or at activities authorized by the university.
 The entire student code of conduct, including prohibited conduct and sanctions, is online.

-Blackboard is the university's learning management system that gives students and faculty the ability to participate in classes delivered solely online and the flexibility to use online materials and activities to complement face-to-face teaching.
+Blackboard is the university’s learning management system that gives students and faculty the ability to participate in classes delivered solely online and/or the flexibility to use online materials and activities to complement face-to-face teaching.
+UAF eLearning and Distance Education courses are offered through Blackboard and may use other technology to enhance course content delivery.
 Blackboard makes it possible for instructors to provide students with course materials, discussion boards, virtual chat rooms, online quizzes, an academic resource center and more.
 Using Blackboard, instructors can provide students with resources such as lecture notes, PowerPoint slide presentations or class handouts.
-If you're enrolled in a course that uses Blackboard, be sure to find out how it will be used.
+If you’re enrolled in a course that uses Blackboard, be sure to find out how it will be used.
 For more information about Blackboard, please visit http://classes.uaf.edu.
-For Blackboard-related questions, please call the OIT Support Center at 907-450-8300 or firstname.lastname@example.org.
+For Blackboard-related questions, please call the OIT Support Center at 907-450-8300 or firstname.lastname@example.org, or UAF eLearning and Distance Education at 907-479-3444 or email@example.com.

 How to buy textbooks